 Let’s put all of that into perspective with a few examples.

-The costs get even worse if you require long term care.
+The costs get even worse if you require long-term care.
 While the first 60 days of skilled nursing facility care are covered, imagine you need to stay for three months for physical rehabilitation.
-Every day of your third month is going to cost you $329 in coinsurance.
-That adds up to almost $10,000 in unexpected out-of-pocket health care costs.
+Every day of your third month is going to cost you $400 in coinsurance.
+That adds up to over $10,000 in unexpected out-of-pocket healthcare costs.

 Medicare Supplemental Insurance in Wisconsin